takaito1/car1/README.md

 The four equations above are numerically integrated using Euler Forward scheme with a 5-day timestep for 100 years.
 The last 10 years is used for analysis.

 ## Transformation to the AR-1 framework
-The governing equations can be transformed to the AR-1 model as follows.
+The above governing equation for surface C can be transformed to the AR-1 model as follows.
 - Air-sea CO2 flux, $F(t) = GK_H(pCO2a - pCO2(t))$.
 F(t) is positive into the surface ocean.
 - Net Community Production, $NCP(t) = k_{bio}R_{C:P}Ps$
 - Surface transport convergence, $STC(t) = \frac{w}{h}(Cd-Cs)$